comrade70/comrade70/README.md

 ### Hi there 👋

-**I am Ademola Joseph with username comrade70**
+**I am Ademola Joseph**

 Welcome to my Github Page

-:bust_in_silhouette: I’m an Aspiring Software Engineer
-      I have carried out a few projects :wrench:.
+:bust_in_silhouette: I’m an Aspiring Software Engineer I have carried out a few projects.

-- Tools I use:
+Tools :wrench: I use:
 - Python
 - JavaScript
 - CSS